DSpace-Labs/DSpace-Docker-Images/documentation/run.DSpace7.md

 See [Common Tasks](run.CommonTasks.md) for additional actions you can take with your DSpace instance.

-Note: In DSpace 7, content does not yet automatically index on startup.
-See the link above to index the content.

 ### Stop DSpace 7
 _This option will pause your container and free up any ports in use.
 The container can be restarted._